 Verses 11–13: Then said Daniel to Melzar, whom the prince of the eunuchs had set over Daniel, Hananiah, Mishael, and Azariah, Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.
 Then let our countenances be looked upon before thee, and the countenance of the children that eat of the portion of the king’s meat: and as thou seest, deal with thy servants.

 Daniel, of course, was aware of and fully sympathetic with Ashpenaz’s plight.
 He knew why he was now speaking to Melzar and understood that God was giving him an opening for the realization of his request.
 But he did not take advantage of the situation by demanding his diet be changed “from now on!”
-He made it easy for Melzar and asked only for a “ten day” trial and then decide based on what he saw.
+He made it easy for Melzar and asked only for a “ten-day” trial and then decide based on what he saw.
 His suggestion contained the basic elements of what we could call “the scientific method.”
-The other captives could be thought of as “controls,” Daniel’s plan could be the “hypothesis,” and the results confirmed or failed by observation.
+The other captives could be thought of as “controls.”
+Daniel’s plan could be the “hypothesis,” and the results confirmed or failed by observation.

 Verse 14: So he consented to them in this matter, and proved them ten days.

-So, to Melzar, there was nothing to lose.
+To Melzar, there was nothing to lose.
 A period of “ten days” would be unlikely to produce a profound change in appearance.

 “Pulse” must have looked pretty bland and unappetizing to the others who were indulging themselves of the king’s meat and wine with great enthusiasm.
 Daniel and his friends likely bore the brunt of many jokes as their companions judged the humble fare granted the four faithful men.
-As it is, we have no way of judging what kind of background the others came from, but, at least, some must have come from circumstances similar to Daniel’s and his three companions.
-While the others were also “children of . . . of the king’s seed, and of the princes” (verse 3); many of them may have favored Jehoiakim and his pro-Egyptian policies and looked askance at Jeremiah’s warnings to cooperate with their captors.
+We have no way of judging what kind of background the others came from, but, at least, some must have come from circumstances similar to Daniel’s and his three companions.
+While the others were also “children of . . . the king’s seed, and of the princes” (verse 3); many of them may have favored Jehoiakim and his pro-Egyptian policies and looked askance at Jeremiah’s warnings to cooperate with their captors.
 At this point, being held captive by a foreign nation, it was an easy matter to rationalize abandoning any dietary restriction they may have held in the past, for now it had become a matter of survival to cooperate with the king.
-Certainly, God would not hold them accountable—so they thought.
-So, “situation ethics” is not new.
+Certainly, God would not hold them accountable–so they thought.
+“Situation ethics” is not new!
 Most are more than willing to adjust their theology to coincide with the perceived needs of the moment.

 Verse 15: And at the end of ten days their countenances appeared fairer and fatter in flesh than all the children which did eat the portion of the king’s meat.